Scholarships, Bursaries and Fee Assistance

 Applications for 2022 close on Friday 14 May, 2021.

 A range of scholarships for instrumental tuition are available for both current and new students entering into Year 7 or above.
-These scholarships provide full or partial awards for instrumental/vocal tuition fees for students demonstrating potential or excellence in their chosen instrument, including voice.
+These scholarships provide full or partial awards for instrumental or vocal tuition fees for students demonstrating potential or excellence in their chosen instrument, including voice.

 Students must be currently learning an instrument and be committed to the advancement of musical excellence at the College.
 All students need to have completed or be able to perform at Second Grade A.M.E.B. standard to qualify for an audition.
 Students that have sat an A.M.E.B exam are requested to submit a photocopy of their last exam report with their application.